awslabs/deequ/analyzerDoc.md

 ## Distinctness
     Distinctness is the fraction of the number of distinct values devided by the number of all values of a column.
 Can be given a sequence of columns.
 ## Entropy
+    [Entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) is a measure of the level of information contained in a message.
+Given the probability distribution over values in a column, it describes how many bits are required to identify a value.
 ## Histogram
 ## Maximum
     Returns the largest value in the given column.
 Works only for numerical columns.
 Only for numeric columns.